Streats22/LaraGrapePackage/COMPONENTS_README.md

-# 🧩 Modular Component System
+# 🧩 Modular Component System (LaraGrape Package)

-LaralGrape now uses a modular component system with Alpine.js for better organization and maintainability.
+LaraGrape provides a modular component system with Alpine.js for better organization and maintainability in your Laravel application.

 ## 📁 Component Structure